 As you can see, there are plenty, more than enough resources out there.
-Many of them are through YouTube, and you may want to bookmark the videos you find most useful and most inspiring, and create and curate your own YouTube channel that best suits your needs.
+Many of them are through YouTube, and you may want to bookmark the videos you find most useful and most inspiring to create and curate your own YouTube channel that best suits your needs.

 Based in the US, the Khan Academy is great for some GCSE and A-level subjects including Science, History, Maths, Economics and Computer Science.
 However, because they are American, remember that their syllabus is different and their methods used may also be different.
 The Khan Academy has over 1,800 very useful videos which can be used to help you get your head around concepts and theories you don't understand.

-Dani is a girl now studying at uni who narrates some of her GCSE and A-level notes to popular appeal, including Geography, Economics, History and Maths.
+Dani is a girl who narrates some of her GCSE and A-level notes to popular appeal, including Geography, Economics, History and Maths.

 Economics Alex narrates his A-level Economics notes making the subject more understandable.